 Located in an Illinois state park bearing its name, within a village that does as well, Cave-In-Rock is a fairly peaceful public park feature.
 But it has a storied history of gambling, prostitution, piracy, murder, and general villainy.

-The 55-foot-wide cave sits on the bank of the Ohio River and takes its name from the explorer who discovered it 1739, dubbing the natural shelter, “caverne dans Le Roc.”
+The 55-foot-wide cave sits on the bank of the Ohio River.
+When a French explorer came across the cave 1739, he dubbed the natural shelter, “caverne dans Le Roc.”
 The cave features a fissure in the top which acts as a natural chimney, making it perfect for wilderness habitation.

 Among the famed criminals said to have hidden out in the caves are the Harpe brothers, considered America’s first serial killers due to a spate of murders they embarked on in 1798.
 There is even a local legend that Jesse James and his gang once took refuge there.